Retirement plans and disability

 QPP contribution years to give you entitlement to a disability pension.

 How much will you receive?

-- an amount equal to 75% of your basic retirement pension.
+- a portion equal to 75% of your basic retirement pension.

 The disability pension is payable as of the fourth month following the month in which you became disabled.

-QPP pensions are indexed in January of each year in order to account for inflation.
+QPP pensions are indexed in January of each year to take inflation into account.
 They are also taxable.

-When you reach 65 years of age, your disability pension will automatically be replaced with a retirement pension.
+When you reach age 65, your disability pension will automatically be replaced by a retirement pension.
 You could also be entitled to the Old Age Security (OAS) pension from the federal government.
 For more information on the

 Do you have dependent children under the age of 18?

 If you are granted a disability pension, your dependent children under age 18 will be entitled to a pension for a disabled person's child.
 This pension, which is added to your disability pension, is $83.99 a month for each child in

 The definition of "contributor's child" changed on January 1, 2012.
 Retraite Québec considers a contributor's child to be: